 - San Giorgio Maggiore

-- Gardens of the Bauer Palladio Hotel (exclusive visit to be confirmed)
+- Gardens of the Bauer Palladio Hotel (exclusive visit to be confirmed in 2019)

 - Il Redentore

 - Afternoon at leisure

 Venice’s greatest, most influential architect was Andrea Palladio (1508-1580).
 As a young man Palladio had travelled to Rome to study the architecture of antiquity.
 He was also deeply influenced by the writings of the Roman theorist Vitruvius.
 He did not, however, merely copy the proportions and decorative schemes of Roman buildings, but rather adapted these to a revolutionary spatial system that gave a new grandeur to traditional Venetian residential architecture.
 His designs for Venetian villas, published in his treatise The Four Books of Architecture, were emulated in myriad country houses from Europe to the Americas.

 Palladio designed a number of Venetian churches, the most famous being S. Giorgio Maggiore and Il Redentore.
 San Giorgio sits on its own island opposite Piazza San Marco.
 A church was built here c.829, dedicated to the soldier saint.
 An old monastery on the site was demolished in 1516, and the monks considered building a new church by 1521.
 Palladio arrived in Venice in 1560, when the refectory of the monastery was being rebuilt.
 He made great improvements to this and in 1565 was asked to prepare a model for a new church.
 The magnificent shrine he designed reconciled the shape of an antique temple front to the massing of a Christian basilica, with its high central nave and side aisles.
 The church holds a magnificent Last Supper by Tintoretto.